orderbird/data-working-student-challenge/README.md

 ## Tasks

 The following tasks should be solved with Python.
-Only if it's mentioned to solve in SQL, SQL should be used.
+Only if it's mentioned to solve it with SQL, SQL should be used.
 The main library to use is Pandas and for SQL [pandasql](https://pypi.org/project/pandasql/).
 But you will need other libraries too.
 If you are deciding to use alternative libraries as the two mentioned above, please explain your decision.

 In general it's advisable to use a Data Scientist workflow.
-Generally speaking it consists of getting insights into the data you are working with, cleaning/preprocessing the data (e.g. removing duplicates, ...) and doing some analysis.
-And repeating the last two steps until the outcome is as you desire.
+That consists of getting insights into the data you are working with, cleaning/preprocessing the data (e.g. removing duplicates, ...) and doing some analysis.

 ### Task 1